 - Scare Techniques: Scaring birds can be effective to keep them away.
 Loud noises, including recorded bird alarm calls or wind chimes, are one option, or an attentive birder can spray the birds with a jet of water from a garden house whenever they start drumming.
 This will take diligence, however, and will not be effective if the birds are not scared away each time they begin pecking.

 - Reflections: Adding bright, reflective objects over the area where the birds are pecking can frighten them away.
-Metal pie plates, mylar strips, old CDs or small mirrors hung from strings or fishing line over the pecking area are good options, but they must be free to swing in the breeze so they will be more unpredictable.
+Metal pie plates, mylar strips, old CDs or small mirrors hung from strings or fishing line over the pecking area are good options, but they must be free to swing in the breeze to be more unpredictable.
 Small metal pinwheels with reflective sections can be similarly effective.

 - Movement: Windsocks or flags hung in the same area where the birds are pecking will help deter them with random movements and fluttering noises that can be frightening.
 Colorful objects are the best choice and may be more effective than simple windsocks.